TristanBarrow/for-strength-of-youth/_1-make-inspired-choices.md

 your best to improve each day, keep God’s commandments and honor your covenants, and help others come closer to the Savior.

+## References
-See Mosiah 4:29–30 (the ways to sin are numberless, so we must watch ourselves); Helaman 5:12 (build your foundation on Christ); Doctrine and Covenants 45:57 (take the Holy Spirit for your guide); 82:15 (bind yourself to the Lord through covenants).
+- Mosiah 4:29–30 (the ways to sin are numberless, so we must watch ourselves)
+- Helaman 5:12 (build your foundation on Christ)
+- D&C 45:57 (take the Holy Spirit for your guide)
+- D&C 82:15 (bind yourself to the Lord through covenants).

 ## How this guide is organized